Traffic Ticket Attorney

 February 12, 2018

 In Florida, as in many other states, your driver’s license has a point system for traffic offenses.
 The more offenses you accumulate in a particular period of time, the higher the points and the greater the chances are that you will be suspended.
+Check out the 2024 update.

 In some states points are deducted from a set number.
 However, Florida adds multiple points for each violation.
 After accumulating these points over a period of time, the authorities will automatically suspend your license, which means that you are not allowed to drive a vehicle for a certain period of time.